 I also had to clean a little bit of the wax off of the base of the bowl too so it was all pretty looking.
 Well, pretty is probably a stretch.

 Oh, and of course the new bolts had to go into place around the flange (that’s the steel piece attached to the floor – ours is very rusty).
-And remember to pull up the rag right before you put your toilet back into place (again, so as not to meet the wrath of Ninja Turtles).
+And remember to pull up the rag right before you put your toilet back into place (so as not to meet the wrath of Ninja Turtles living in our sewers).

 Once we had the toilet placed and straight, well, I sat on it.
-And Sherry took a picture.
-But the toilet-sitting was for good reason.
-I had to put a little bit of pressure on it to squish the wax ring into place to ensure that we were getting a good seal.
+This little bit of pressure squishes the wax ring into place to ensure that we were getting a good seal.
 I wish I could say this is the first post that featured a picture of me on the john, but alas…

 Bowl securely in place?
 Check.
 Not rocking anymore?
 Check.
 Now it was time for some tank action.
 I put the tank back into place on top of the toilet and screwed it in.
 Again, not too tightly because I didn’t want it cracking.
 But enough so that it felt secure and I didn’t think it would leak.

-And last but not least, I reconnected the water supply line so we could check for leaks around the base of the bowl, the bottom of the tank, and where the water line is connected.
+And last but not least, I reconnected the water supply line so we could refill the tank and bowl.
+Be sure to check for leaks around the base of the bowl, the bottom of the tank, and where the water line is connected.

 All of that checked out okay, so I ran a line of caulk around the base of the toilet.
 I only did it around the front 75% of the bowl so that if a leak were to happen in the future, it could escape out the back and alert us to the issue (that’s a little plumber’s trick we learned a few years back for ya).

-We did this in our last house so you can read a more in-depth description of the why and the how of dual flushing here.
-But basically this $20 converter kit which is now sold at Home Depot and on Amazon (here’s an affiliate link to it for ya) lets you take a normal toilet and give it two flushing options: a lighter flush for, um, lighter “activities” and a fuller one for the, you know, other stuff.
+We did this in our last house so you can read our more in-depth dual flush toilet conversion tutorial.
+But basically, this $25 converter kit lets you take a normal toilet and give it two flushing options: a lighter flush for, um, lighter “activities” and a fuller one for the, you know, other stuff.
 Hooray for saving water (and money) and pretending your toilet is from the future.

 The installation was a cinch compared to the whole wax ring replacement stuff.
 Here’s a shot of the finished product.